 2) The Controller / User Interface

-I am currently setting up a GitHub that will have all of the code, and instructions fot necessary changes to suit your needs.
+I am currently setting up a GitHub that will have all of the code, and instructions for necessary changes to suit your needs.
+GitHub Skoolie Project

 3) Physical Controller